CLIUtils/CLI11/README.md

-For options or flags which allow 0 arguments to be passed using an empty string in the config file, `{}`, or `[]` will convert the result to the default value specified via `default_str` or `default_val` on the option 🆕.
+For options or flags which allow 0 arguments to be passed using an empty string in the config file, `{}`, or `[]` will convert the result to the default value specified via `default_str` or `default_val` on the option.
 If no user specified default is given the result is an empty string or the converted value of an empty string.

 NOTE: Transforms and checks can be used with the option pointer returned from set_config like any other option to validate the input if needed.
 It can also be